Your mission, if you choose to accept, is to start a new fermented food this week.

 This will be a rare mission when I’m doing it right with you.

 Now don’t get me wrong: our family does consume some fermented foods.
-There’s homemade yogurt incubating in the cooler right now, and I need to mix up another batch of water kefir.
+There’s my homemade yogurt incubating in the cooler right now, and I need to mix up another batch of water kefir.
 I lacto-ferment my homemade mayo and Caesar dressing… and that’s where it ends.

 I’m a pretty big fermentation failure in the real food world!